veilm/veilm.github.io/content/articles/scripture.md

 ##### Images

 Image support, of course, is not built into scripture by default.
 Fortunately, it can be very easily implemented through SCRIPTURE_HOOK.
-See the README on an example implementation.
+See the README for an example implementation.
 The example deck uses them for pictures of flags, which is one of the ways I use them personally.